 Bring your horse(s)!
 The San Juan Mtns are gorgeous!
 Ride over creeks and through stands of aspen.
 Marvel at the views from high passes.

 Pets are allowed to be with you in the park with restrictions (similar to all national parks).
 Click on the details above for their official policy.
 If you'd like, we can help with arrangements for having Fido "stay home" at Sundance Bear.

 Also, the park is establishing a low cost doggie-daycare at Morefield Campground.
 You will be able to have the dog be comfortable while you tour the park.
 It will not provide overnight accommodations.
 (As of 5/27/2015, it was not open yet - the link above should give you current info).

 Guests wonderfully helped add to one of our Teddy Bears - this now is our version of the native american storyteller.

-For our long term guests, we are sorry to report we had to say goodbye to Chester in September 2013 and Morris in November 2014, Oreo in March 2015 and JD in May 2015.
+For our long term guests, we are sorry to report we had to say goodbye to Chester in September 2013, Morris in November 2014, Oreo in March 2015 and JD in May 2015.

 It has been a rough couple of years for our pets.
 We loved them and they loved us and guests.
 We will miss them all.